 Some types of cancer respond better to immunotherapy.
 It may also be used in combination with other treatment options, to better ensure that cancer doesn’t come back or spread further.

-All types of cancer can be serious.
+All stages of skin cancer can be serious.
 Delaying treatment can cause unwanted complications, and in some cases, death.
 Fortunately, treatments with high success rates are now available and can help you restore your confidence, balance, and health.
-Contact Advanced Dermatology Center in Wolcott, CT to schedule your consultation today.
+Contact Advanced Skin Canser and Dermatology Center in Wolcott, CT to schedule your consultation today.
 We’ll be happy to answer all your questions and recommend the best treatment options!